-Planning a 2021 job search?
-Your resume will need a powerful introduction, solid metrics, a cutting-edge format, and yes, even a mention of your COVID-related skills.
+For a successful 2021 job search, your resume needs a powerful introduction, solid metrics, a cutting-edge format, and yes, even a mention of your COVID-related skills.

 Here’s what your resume should look like in 2021: